rf-peixoto/phishing_pot/README.md

 [![stars - Phishing Pot](https://img.shields.io/github/stars/rf-peixoto/phishing_pot?style=social)](https://github.com/rf-peixoto/phishing_pot)
 [![forks - Phishing Pot](https://img.shields.io/github/forks/rf-peixoto/phishing_pot?style=social)](https://github.com/rf-peixoto/phishing_pot)

+## ⚠️ This project needs your help.
+Please consider donating a symbolic amount to one of the addresses at the end of the description!

 Phishing Pot is a collection of phishing samples.
 Initially I collected samples of emails in .eml files, later I will expand to other vectors.